 Many games use a high degree of security to prevent abuse or fraudulent play.
 In addition, some games are downloaded completely onto your phone, and don't really need a network connection.
 If you're having trouble blocking games, you can do the following:

-Block the iOS App Store.
-This blocks the Game Center which renders many games unplayable.
+Block the iOS App Store by using our iOS App Store filter.
+This blocks the Game Center which renders some games unplayable.